gsavr/Lyrical-GraphQL/README.md

 # Lyrical-GraphQL

-Starter project from a GraphQL course on Udemy.com
+GraphQL course -- updated dependencies and .babelrc file

+## Tech Used